GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// Warning: (ae-missing-release-tag) "tryInspect" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "tryInspect" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function tryInspect(object: any): any;